tiprankstipranks

 Failure to attain certain sustainability targets and goals could have a material adverse effect on the Company's business.

 The Company has established strategies, goals and targets related to climate change and other sustainability matters.
-The Company's ability to achieve any such strategies, goals or targets depends on a number of factors, including, but not limited to, evolving regulatory standards, changes in carbon markets, consumer demand for low-carbon and sustainable products, technological developments, the conduct of third-party manufacturers and suppliers, climate change-related impacts, and raw material and supply chain disruptions.
-Actual or perceived failures or delays in achieving strategies, goals and targets related to climate change and other environmental matters could adversely affect the Company's business, financial condition, results of operations, and prospects, and result in reputational harm and increased risk of litigation.
-In addition, investor advocacy groups, certain institutional investors, investment funds, lenders, market participants, stockholders, customers, and other stakeholders have focused increasingly on ESG and sustainability practices of companies.
+The Company's ability to implement and achieve any such strategies, goals or targets depends on a number of factors, including, but not limited to, evolving regulatory standards, changes in carbon markets, consumer demand for low-carbon and sustainable products, technological developments, the conduct of third-party manufacturers and suppliers, climate change-related impacts, and raw material and supply chain disruptions.
+Actual or perceived failures or delays in implementing and achieving strategies, goals and targets related to climate change and other environmental matters could adversely affect the Company's business, financial condition, results of operations, and prospects, and result in reputational harm and increased risk of litigation.
+In addition, investor advocacy groups, certain institutional investors, investment funds, lenders, market participants, stockholders, customers, and other stakeholders have focused increasingly on sustainability practices of companies.
 These parties have placed increased importance on the implications of the social cost of their investments.
-If Mohawk's ESG practices do not meet investor, lender, or other industry stakeholder expectations and standards, which continue to evolve, the Company's access to capital may be negatively impacted based on an assessment of Mohawk's ESG practices.
+If Mohawk's sustainability practices do not meet investor, lender, or other industry stakeholder expectations and standards, which continue to evolve, the Company's access to capital may be negatively impacted based on an assessment of Mohawk's sustainability strategies and practices.
 These limitations, in both the debt and equity markets, may materially negatively affect the Company's ability to manage its liquidity, refinance existing debt, grow its businesses, and implement its strategies, as well as adversely impact the Company's business, financial condition, results of operations, and prospects.
-It is possible that investor advocacy groups, certain institutional investors, investment funds, lenders, market participants, stockholders, customers, and other stakeholders may not be satisfied with Mohawk's ESG practices or the speed of their adoption.
-In addition to the costs associated with the activities discussed above, the Company could also incur additional costs and require additional resources to monitor, report, and comply with various ESG practices.
-Also, the Company's failure, or perceived failure, to meet the standards set forth in the Impact Report could negatively impact its reputation, employee retention, and the willingness of customers and suppliers to do business with the Company.
+It is possible that investor advocacy groups, certain institutional investors, investment funds, lenders, market participants, stockholders, customers, and other stakeholders may not be satisfied with Mohawk's sustainability practices or the speed of their adoption.
+In addition to the costs associated with the activities discussed above, the Company could also incur additional costs and require additional resources to monitor, report, and comply with various sustainability practices.
+Also, the Company's failure, or perceived failure, to meet the standards set forth in its annual impact report could negatively impact its reputation, employee retention, and the willingness of customers and suppliers to do business with the Company.

 Employment / Personnel - Risk 1